The 2012-2013 Illinois State Sales Tax

 Illinois Sales Tax Exemptions

 Illinois does not exempt any types of purchase from the state sales tax.
-Prescription Drugs, non-prescription drugs and groceries are subject to special sales tax rates under Illinois law.
+Non-prescription Drugs, prescription drugs, prepared food and groceries are subject to special sales tax rates under Illinois law.
 In most states, necessities such as groceries, clothes, and drugs are exempted from the sales tax or charged at a lower sales tax rate.

 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+Illinois does not treat candy or soda as groceries, which means they are not subject to reduced grocery sales tax rates.
 Other items including gasoline, alcohol, and cigarettes are subject to various Illinois excise taxes in addition to the sales tax.

 In some states, items like alcohol and prepared food (including restaurant meals and some premade supermarket items) are charged at a higher sales tax rate.
+Prepared Food is subject to a higher state sales tax then other items.
 The IL sales tax applicable to the sale of cars, boats, and real estate sales may also vary by jurisdiction.
 Illinois's sales tax rates for commonly exempted items are as follows:

 $100 Restaurant Dinner